-Health and Social Care is a rapidly changing, complex and multi-dimensional area in terms of study and practice.
-This course aims to support new students wanting to access Health and Social Care work at Band 3/4 of the Agenda for Change pay rates (NHS 2013) or equivalent.
-Equally, it is designed to support the career development of those currently practicing in the field and are looking for promotion to higher levels of responsibility.
-Both groups of students are taught together offering a rich learning environment.
-Students will be supported to look critically at the current discourses shaping Health and Social Care provision in the Twenty First century.
-The value placed on Health and Social Care issues is shaped by the diversity of people's beliefs, experiences and expectations and students are encouraged to analyse factors that have the potential to increase or diminish concerns in a wide range of contexts.
-Health and Social Care will be studied from a variety of perspectives, including individual, community, societal and global.
-Awareness of the individual, organisational, social, cultural, political and technological influences are essential to the exploration and understanding of Health and Social Care delivery.
+The Health and Social Care arena is a rapidly changing, complex and multi-dimensional area in terms of study and practice.
+This course aims to support new students wanting to access Mental Health support work at Band 3/4 of the Agenda for Change pay rates (NHS 2013) or equivalent.
+Equally, it is designed to support the career development of those currently practicing in the field and looking for promotion to higher levels of responsibility.
+Groups of students are taught together offering a rich learning environment.
+Students will be supported to look critically at the current discourses shaping provision in the Twenty First century.
+The value placed on Mental Health and Social Care issues is shaped by the diversity of people's beliefs, experiences and expectations and students are encouraged to analyse factors that have the potential to increase or diminish concerns in a wide range of contexts.
+Mental Health will be studied from a variety of perspectives, including individual, community, societal and global.
+Awareness of the individual, organisational, social, cultural, political and technological influences are essential to the exploration and understanding of excellent care delivery.
 Understanding of these issues also requires an appreciation of the inter-relationship of a number of theoretical perspectives including those arising from the disciplines of social sciences, humanities and the life sciences and these are reflected in the modules students will study.